wilpat/Decentralized-Voting-App/README.md

 run `npm run dev` to get started

 ### Technical details
+I used the truffle pet-shop box to give me an out-of-the-box boilerplate to build on (You can pull that into your own projects by running `truffle unbox pet-shop`).

 The smart contract housing the logic of this app is in the contracts/Election.sol

 I used javascript to connect the smart contract to the front end of this app